Cara McClellan GEd’12

-McClellan has published in law reviews, including Columbia Journal of Race & Law and Yale Law & Policy Review Inter Alia, and she has a forthcoming article in the Loyola University Chicago Law Journal.
+McClellan has published in law reviews, including the Loyola University Chicago Law Journal, Columbia Journal of Race & Law, University of Pennsylvania Journal of Constitutional Law Online, and Yale Law & Policy Review Inter Alia, and she has a forthcoming co-authored article in the Fordham Urban Law Journal.

 She is a frequent media commentator on issues of civil rights and education policy and has provided on-air and in-print commentary for NBC Nightly News, The New York Times, The Washington Post, CNN, HLN, Education Week, and The Philadelphia Inquirer.
 Her opinion writing has appeared in The Hill and The Baltimore Sun.